nonoo/esp-remote-wakeup/README.md

 packets for some unkown Linux/UEFI reason (all needed settings are enabled for the network adapter, it's not a configuration issue).
-ESP Wakeup Keypress is the solution I came up with - I can make a GET request to the ESP device and it presses a key for me.
+ESP Wakeup Keypress is the solution I came up with - I can make a GET request to the ESP device and it wakes up the computer for me.

 ## Usage